Immersion

 Q. How do I know if I need to take algebra?

-Placement: Students who meet proficiency standards will be given a math placement.
 If you place into algebra, whether or not you actually need to take it depends on your intended undergraduate major.
 Most majors at Baruch require you to take courses for which algebra is a prerequisite, such as pre-calculus or statistics.
 Therefore, most students who place into algebra actually do need to take it.
 Use this information as a guide:

 - If your intended major falls within the Zicklin School of Business or the Marxe School of Public & International Affairs, you definitely need algebra.